Technical Terms & Definitions

 Cloud Computing

-Source: Wikipedia - Cloud Computing
+Source: Gartner - Cloud Computing

 DevOps

-Source: Wikipedia - DevOps
+Source: Gartner - DevOps

 Microservices